-Random, mandatory testing for deer harvested on certain hunting units will continue during the 2022 hunting season.
+Random, mandatory testing for deer harvested on certain hunting units will continue during the 2023 hunting season.

 We will use email and our social media channels to share more information about this process closer to hunting season.
-Visit wildlife.utah.gov/stay-connected.html to sign up for email updates and to follow us on Facebook, Twitter, Instagram and YouTube.
+Visit wildlife. utah.gov/stay-connected to sign up for email updates and to follow us on Facebook, Twitter, Instagram and YouTube.

-New changes to trail camera and night-vision device rules for 2022 hunts
+Changes to trail camera and night-vision device rules for 2023